vrtbl/passerine/README.md

 **Q:** Is Passerine statically typed?

 **A:** Currently Passerine is strongly and dynamically¹ typed (technically structurally typed).
 This is partially out of necessity – Types are defined by patterns, and patterns can be where predicated.
-However, I've been doing a lot of research into Hindley-Milder type systems, and the various extensions that can be applied to them.
+However, I've been doing a lot of research into Hindley-Milner type systems, and the various extensions that can be applied to them.

 I'm working towards making a compile-time type-checker for the language, based on Hindley-Milner type inference.
 With this system in place, I can make some assumptions to speed up the interpreter further and perhaps monomorphize/generate LLVM IR / WASM.